lotov/lcode3d/docs/tour/plasma_pusher.rst

 .. autofunction:: lcode.move_smart_kernel

-   The function serves as a single coarse particle loop, fusing together midpoint calculation, field interpolation with :func:`interp9` and particle movement
+   The function serves as *the* coarse particle loop, fusing together midpoint calculation, field interpolation with :func:`interp9` and particle movement